 If you do not file this statement on time, you cannot waive the carryback period.

-If you choose to carry back the NOL, you must first carry the entire NOL to the earliest carryback year.
-If your NOL is not used up, you can carry the rest to the next earliest carryback year, and so on.
+If you choose to carry back a farming loss, you must first carry the entire farming loss to the earliest carryback year.
+If the farming loss is not used up, you can carry the rest to the next earliest carryback year, and so on.

-If you waive the carryback period or do not use up the NOL in the carryback period, carry forward what remains of the NOL to the 20 tax years following the NOL year.
-Start by carrying it to the first tax year after the NOL year.
+If you waive the carryback period or do not use up all of the farming loss in the carryback period, you will have an NOL that can be carried forward indefinitely until used up.
+This NOL will be equal to the sum of what remains of the farming loss, plus any nonfarm NOL, plus any excess business loss for the NOL year (see Excess Business Loss , later).
+Start by carrying the NOL to the first tax year after the NOL year.
 If you do not use it up, carry the unused part to the next year.
-Continue to carry any unused part of the NOL forward until the NOL is used up or you complete the 20-year carryforward period.
+Continue to carry any unused part of the NOL forward until the NOL is used up.

-You started your business as a sole proprietor in 2016 and had a $42,000 NOL for the year.
-No part of the NOL qualifies for the 3-year, 5-year, or 10-year carryback.
-You begin using your NOL in 2014, the second year before the NOL year, as shown in the following chart.
+You started your farming business as a sole proprietor in 2018 and had a $42,000 NOL for the year.
+No part of the NOL is from another business activity.
+You begin using your NOL in 2016, the second year before the NOL year, as shown in the following chart.

 If you carry back your NOL, you can use either Form 1045 or Form 1040X.
 You can get your refund faster by using Form 1045, but you have a shorter time to file it.
 You can use Form 1045 to apply an NOL to all carryback years.
 If you use Form 1040X, you must use a separate Form 1040X for each carryback year to which you apply the NOL.

 Estates and trusts that do not file Form 1045 must file an amended Form 1041 (instead of Form 1040X) for each carryback year to which NOLs are applied.
-Use a copy of the appropriate year's Form 1041, check the "Amended return" box, and follow the Form 1041 instructions for amended returns.
+Use a copy of the appropriate year's Form 1041, check the "Net operating loss carryback" box, and follow the Form 1041 instructions for amended returns.
 Include the NOL deduction with other deductions not subject to the 2% limit (line 15a).
 Also, see the special procedures for filing an amended return due to an NOL carryback, explained under Form 1040X , later.